Phineus (son of Belus)

-In Greek mythology, Phineus (/ˈfɪniəs, ˈfɪn.juːs/; Ancient Greek: Φινεύς, /grc/) was a son of Belus by Anchinoe and thus brother to Aegyptus, Danaus and Cepheus.
+In Greek mythology, Phineus (/ˈfɪniəs, ˈfɪn.juːs/; Φινεύς, /grc/) was a son of Belus by Anchinoe and thus brother to Aegyptus, Danaus and Cepheus.

 Mythology

 Phineus had been engaged to Cepheus' daughter Andromeda before she wed Perseus, and Phineus plotted against him, leading Perseus to turn him and his co-conspirators into stone by showing them the head of Medusa.
 The affair appears to have formed part of Euripides' lost Andromeda, and receives a single line in Apollodorus' Bibliotheca, but the only extensive ancient treatment is found in Ovid's Metamorphoses.

-In Ovid's account Perseus asked for Andromeda's hand in return for saving the girl from the sea-monster Cetus, to whom an oracle had ordained Andromeda be sacrificed as punishment for her mother Cassiopeia's boast that she was more beautiful than the Nereids.
-Perseus was successful, but as he recounted his deeds to the court, a spear-brandishing Phineus interrupted him: